 These Gingerbread Men cookies are flavored with plenty of molasses and the perfect amount of spice.
 Can’t you almost smell them baking?

 If you are big on gingerbread flavor, but not big on decorating, you might also want to try our Soft Gingersnap Cookies or these Soft Molasses Cookies.
 Otherwise, we have provided you with additional recipes for both royal icing and buttercream frosting so you’ll have everything you need to get started.
 And if you're looking for another great cookie to decorate, be sure to try our Rolled Sugar Cookes for Decorating.

-Ingredients in Gingerbread Men Cookie Recipe
+Ingredients in Gingerbread Men Recipe

 - Butter - use unsalted, room temperature butter for these cookies.
 If you want to use salted butter, just reduce the amount of additional salt that you add.